 Add or Terminate a Child Care Connection

 Each time a provider adds a new child to their a care, a “Child Care Connection” must be completed so the provider can be authorized or “connected” to the child.
-Without this connection, a child will not be authorized to receive care from the provider, the caretaker (parent) will not receive an Ohio ECC (Electronic Child Care) swipe card and the provider cannot be reimbursed for the care provided.
+Without this connection, a child will not be authorized to receive care from the provider, the child will not show as a registered child in TAP (KinderConnect) and the provider cannot be reimbursed for the care provided.